Osaka Prefecture

 Elements of Hundertwasser’s design are consistent throughout the building.

-Inside of the plant you can see the actual garbage collecting machines as well as the information about the way trash is processed and several hands-on activities.
+Inside the plant, you can see the actual garbage collecting machines as well as the information about the way trash is processed and several hands-on activities.
 Some people may worry there is a smell because this is a garbage processing site, but you won’t smell a thing.

 This plant only covers a few wards out of 23 wards in Osaka City.
 It is quite shocking to learn how much trashing people generate.